Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Best Use for Alpha Arbutin

-Can use morning and evening.
+Can use morning and evening without irritation.

 Licorice Root: The Soother